zeGarcao/zksync-airdrop-claimer/README.md

 pm2 stop spy worker abizer cleaner
 ```

-> **Note:** You can find more information about the `pm2` npm package [here](https://pm2.keymetrics.io/docs/usage/quick-start/)
+> **Note:** You can find more information about the `pm2` npm package [here](https://pm2.keymetrics.io/docs/usage/quick-start/).

 ## Claimer Instructions

-To start running the claimer, you only need to run the following command in your terminal.
+To start running the claimer, you only need to run the following command in your terminal and follow the instructions.

 ```zsh
 node app/claimer.js